vishmimoney/Chat-App/README.md

 * Git - [https://github.com/vishmimoney/Chat-App](https://github.com/vishmimoney/Chat-App)

+## Deploying the application locally

+* Clone the repository.
+* Make sure you have node and npm installed. (note that the node version 8.11.1 and npm version 6.2.0 are preferred)
+* Run the command `npm install` to install all dependencies.
+* Run the command `node server` to start the server.
+* Go to http://localhost:8080 to access the application.

 ## Potential Improvements

 * User authentication with proper session management.
 The current implementation uses only client-side cookies for user identification.